codeforamerica/form-flow/README.md

 ## Conditions

 Conditions are intended to be small pieces of code that can be run from a template or from the form flow configuration file.
-They are generally used to help determine template or page flow.
+They are generally used to determine template or page flow.

-Conditions are defined in Java and are objects that implement the `Condition` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Condition.java)
+Conditions are Java objects that implement the `Condition` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Condition.java)
 .
-Conditions have the Submission object available to them, so when creating new conditions, the instance variable `inputData` is accessible.
+As conditions are called with the Submission object, the instance variable `inputData` is available to them.

 Here is a simple condition that looks at data in the submission to see if the email provided is a Google address.